Employer Insights

 Oregon Workplace Safety Laws

 Oregon employers have a long list of requirements when it comes to health and safety in the workplace.
-Particularly, certain industries need to be aware of special requirements under Oregon Occupational Safety and Health Division guidelines, especially for industries more common or unique to Oregon.
+Particularly, certain industries need to be aware of special requirements under Oregon Occupational Safety and Health Division (Oregon OSHA) guidelines, especially for industries more common or unique to Oregon.

 In addition to Oregon OSHA laws, employers should be aware of any federal requirements that also apply.